Ircam-WAM/improtech-website/pages/home.md

 Scholars, students, musicians, makers will come from many places in europe and the US to talk about their work, demo, teach and perform. **ikPP** will flourish on the explosive encounter of prominent research labs and scholars, well established musical figures of Jazz and contemporary music, and the young avant-garde / underground scene of Philadelphia and surroundings.
 <br><br>

 ---

+Check detailed Program [here](Program.md), and participants bios [here](Bios.md).

+Improtech Paris-Philly workshop is open to all and free.
+Concert #1 is free for students, Concert #2 is free.
+It's better to RSVP here if you intend to come to any of these events.

+---